bryanedds/Nu/README.md

 OmniBlade
 =========

-License -
+- License -

-All non-text resources in this repository are copyright Bryan Edds, 2013.
+Copyright (c) 2013 Bryan Edds

-You may not freely use any of the non-text resources in your own project(s).
+All non-text resources in this repository are private.
+You may not use any of the non-text resources in your own project(s).

 All text resources in this repository (including all code) are public domain, with no guarantee of suitability for any purpose.
 You may freely use any of the